-Instruction Pack I: Introduction to Patient Care Technician
+Instruction Pack I: Introduction to Patient Care

-In Pack 1, students explore the roles and duties of the patient care technician and other healthcare professionals within the healthcare industry.
-Students learn medical terminology using a unique word-building system to help them interpret new terms.
-Additionally, students discover the role medical records play in health care.
-This pack wraps up with the basics of electronic records, and then explore interpersonal skills to effectively communicate with patients and healthcare professionals.
+In Pack 1, students explore the roles and duties of patient care technicians and other healthcare professionals within the industry.
+They learn medical terminology using a unique word-building system to help them interpret new terms.
+Additionally, they discover how to chart medical records.
+This pack wraps up with the basics of electronic records.

-Instruction Pack II: Anatomy, Ethics and Clinical Skills
+Instruction Pack II: Anatomy, Ethics and Safety